 NOTE3: I noticed online something about Vitamin C and covid-19 in March 2020, well before the vaccines became available about one year later.
 I do not recall what I read first about this subject, but I initiated a google search for more information beginning in March 2020.

 THE FIRST MAJOR IMPROVEMENT FOR MY NECK TROUBLE: CLICK HERE.

 In the past, I never took vitamin C seriously.
 I considered it a sort-of "vitamin candy".
 Sometimes I took vitamin C supplements, but never for long.

 I never got a cold, so therefore, I never used vit.
 C very often.
 Everyone I know who uses vit.
 C is always doing so because they have a cold all the time.
 I'm just the opposite.
-I haven't had a cold since I was in high school, I don't think.
+I don't think I've had a cold since I was in high school.

 Now, the more I read about vitamin C, the more I feel that all of us humans, except those who may have mutated into some new type of human being, should be taking more of it since our bodies cannot synthesize it, unlike the birds and most other creatures here on planet earth.
 Through sheer logic, I feel that many humans are horribly deficient in vitamin C and may be suffering from scurvy.

 And the available information online indicates that in times of sickness or stress, we use up our pathetically tiny stores of vit.
 C very quickly.
 Maybe we should carry it with us in our pocket with our wallet, etc. (Don't leave home without it.....)